obarthel/amiga-smbfs/README.md

 #### 5.6.3. `OMITHIDDEN/S`

 When requesting a directory listing, the file server may return some files and drawers tagged as being hidden.
-By default **smbfs** will not treat these "hidden" entries any different from the other directory entries, i.e. they are not hidden from view.
+By default, **smbfs** will not treat these "hidden" entries any different from the other directory entries, i.e. they are not hidden from view.

 You can request that the hidden entries should be omitted from directory listings by using the `OMITHIDDEN` switch.